3-connected Reduction for Regular Graph Covers: Introduction

 Theoretical motivation for studying graph isomorphism is very similar to \rcover.
 For practical instances, one can solve the isomorphism problem very efficiently using various heuristics.
 But a polynomial-time algorithm working for all graphs is not known and it is very desirable to understand the complexity of graph isomorphism.
 It is known that testing graph isomorphism is equivalent to testing isomorphism of general mathematical structures~\cite{hedrlin}.
 The notion of isomorphism is widely used in mathematics when one wants to show that two seemingly different mathematical structures are the same.
 One proceeds by guessing a mapping and proving that this mapping is an isomorphism.
 The natural complexity question is whether there is a better way in which one algorithmically derives an isomorphism.
 Similarly, regular covering is a well-known mathematical concept which is algorithmically interesting and not understood.

 Further, a regular covering is described by a semiregular subgroup of the automorphism group $\Aut(G)$.
 Therefore it seems to be closely related to computation of $\Aut(G)$, since one should have a good understanding of this group first, to solve the regular covering problem.
-The problem of computing automorphism groups is known to be closely related to graph isomorphism.
+The problem of computing automorphism groups is known to be closely related to graph isomorphism~\cite{mathon_isocount}.
+For survey of results about graph isomorphism, see~\cite{babai1996automorphism,kkz}.

+We note that Theorem~\ref{thm:algorithmic} allows to recognize finite planar Cayley graphs in polynomial time.
+These graphs were already characterized by Maschke~\cite{maschke1896representation} in 1896.
+Unfortunately, finite planar Cayley graphs $G$ are very limited: either $G$ is $K_2$, or a cycle, or a 3-connected planar graph.
+So $\Aut(G)$ is a \emph{spherical group} which is very simple.
+Therefore, $G$ is either finite (with $\bv(G) \le 120$), representing one of the sporadic groups (for instance, a truncated dodecahedron is a Cayley graph of $\gA_5$), or very simple (a cycle, a prism, an antiprism, e.g.).
+For study of infinite planar Cayley graphs, see~\cite{droms1998connectivity} and the references therein.